moezzie/nginx-portable/README.md

 Additional modules and flags can be added to/removed from the appropriate line in the `compile` file.

 ## Known issues
-* This package has only been tested on the 32bit server version of Ubuntu 12.04.
+* This package has only been tested on Ubuntu Server 12.04 LTS 32bit and Ubuntu Server 13.10 64bit.
 * The compile script currently does not work correctly under Mac OSX.
 You can get it to run by hardcoding the scripts absolute path to `BASEDIR` in the compile script.

 If your find any bugs or have suggestions on how to improve nginx-portable, feel free to write up an issue here on GitHub or fork the repo to tinker with it yourself.